OpenTollGate/tollgate-captive-portal-site/README.md

 ![](tollgate-captive-portal.png)

 A captive portal website for [Tollgate](https://tollgate.me) with a light moving background.
-This portal allows users to paste a Cashu token to gain internet access.
+This portal allows users to paste a Cashu token or pay with BTC Lightning to gain internet access.

 ## Features

-- Modern UI with animated background
-- Input field for Cashu token
+- Pay with Cashu Token
-- Displays token value upon pasting
-- Button to send the token to a Nostr relay
-- Responsive design
-- Built with [Vite](https://vitejs.dev/) for fast development and builds
-- PWA support (installable, offline-ready)
+- Pay with BTC Lightning

 ## Getting Started